0xd4y/Writeups/index.md

 ###### 0xd4y Writeups

 Here I publish all my writeups primarily from TryHackMe and HackTheBox.
-I tend to go in-depth about the exploits and give you good resources to where you can learn more about a specific topic.
-When going through a machine, I always try to root the box (even if it is not intended).
-This can lead to some very interesting discoveries on how the whole challenge was created.
-You may be surprised to hear that sometimes the creator of a box has easter eggs laying around the system!
+Instead of simply rooting a machine, I go over why exploits worked the way they did, and how these vulnerabilities were patched.
+For each box that I write about, I go over my thought process, as it may be insightful to hear how certain attack vectors were identified.
+I try to make my writeups as detailed as possible, and I hope that you can learn as much from reading my writeups as I do from making them!

 ## HackTheBox